cswartzvi/hamilton-composer/README.md

 Global options available for all commands:

-- `--config-file, -c`: Specify a custom configuration file
+- `--config-file, -c`: Specify a custom configuration file.
+If a relative path is given, it will searched for based on the current working directory and search options.
-- `--search-git-root, -g`: Search for config files from git root
+- `--search-git-root, -g`: Search for config files from git root.
+Only applies if `--config-file` is a relative path.
-- `--search-recursive, -r`: Search for config files recursively in parent directories
+- `--search-recursive, -r`: Search for config files recursively in parent directories. only applies if `--config-file` is a relative path.
 - `--debug, -d`: Enable debug mode with detailed logging
 - `--help, -h`: Show help information